Wisdom along the Way

 That is a word of great comfort for all who seek to live by the guidance of God, and who sometimes find themselves uncertain whether they have grasped it, or afraid that they have missed it.
 The Lord is my shepherd; He leads me; I need not be uptight!
 What a relief it is to know that.

-This article was previously published in Eternity Magazine, April 1986.
+Part 1 of a three article series originally published in Eternity Magazine, April 1986